 There is no statutory definition of criminal exploitation per se.
-Therefore the OPCC has adopted the following definition of exploitation as set out in Warwickshire Safeguarding's Exploitation Strategy 2020-23, which is derived from the government's Serious Violence Strategy 2018:
+Therefore the OPCC has adopted the following definition, which is derived from the government's Serious Violence Strategy 2018:

-Where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child, young person under the age of 18 or an adult into any criminal activity:

-- a) in exchange for something the victim needs or wants, and/or - b) for the financial or other advantage of the perpetrator or facilitator and/or - c) through violence or the threat of violence.

-The victim may have been criminally exploited even if the activity appears consensual.
+- Where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 or an adult into any criminal activity: - a) in exchange for something the victim needs or wants, and/or - b) for the financial or other advantage of the perpetrator or facilitator and/or - c) through violence or the threat of violence. - The victim may have been criminally exploited even if the activity appears consensual.
 Exploitation does not always involve physical contact; it can also occur through the use of technology.